Artin twists of Drinfeld modules and Goss L-series: Goss -series

 \subsection{Goss $L$-series of $\bA$-motives and Anderson $\bA$-modules}

-Let $E$ be finite extension over $K$ and $F/\FF_q$ an extension.
+Let $E$ be a finite extension of $K$ and $F/\FF_q$ an extension.
 We call a place of $E$ finite if it corresponds to a prime of $\mcO_E$ and infinite otherwise.
 Let $(\mcE,\phi)$ be an Anderson $\bA$-module defined over $E$.
 For simplicity, we will use the notation $\phi/E$ throughout this paper.

 By an \emph{Artin representation} $(\rho,V)$ over $E$ with coefficients in $F$, we mean a continuous Galois representation $\rho: \Gal(E^\sep/E)\to \aut_{F}(V)$ with $V$ an $F$-vector space.
 Here, continuity means $\rho$ factors through a finite quotient.
 In other words, there is a finite Galois extension $L/E$ such that $\rho|_{\Gal(E^\sep/L)}$ is trivial and hence can be identified with a representation of $\Gal(L/E)$.